ibm-cloud-docs/sell/software-catalog-details.md

 Your documentation link is used to direct users to your product's warranted documentation.

-## Define your catalog entry by using the API
+## Defining your catalog entry by using the API
 {: #catalog-entry-api}
 {: api}